 Not all these steps are necessary to throwing the best in-store party.
 It depends on your brand, budget, and scope.
 Remember to keep it simple, focus on a few specific things, and really invest in them.
 Event planning demands either all or nothing.

 Marketing Intern @MakersValley.
-Tashfia is a senior majoring in Business Administration.
-She loves working in fashion and learning about marketing and the global supply chain which makes MakersValley a perfect fit for her!
-Her favorite hobbies include traveling, bar hopping and everything arcade.
+Tashfia is a recent graduate with a degree in Business Administration.
+She loves working in fashion and learning about marketing and the global supply chain, which makes MakersValley a perfect fit for her.
+Her favorite hobbies include traveling, bar hopping and spending a day at the arcade.